-To adopt a more loving stance toward ourselves--the key prerequisite for self-acceptance--we must come to realize that till now we've pretty much felt obliged to demonstrate our worth to others, just as initially we concluded that we had to submit to the judgmental authority of our caretakers.
-Our approval-seeking behaviors since then (misguided or not) have simply reflected the legacy of our parents' conditional love.
+To adopt a more loving stance toward ourselves—the key prerequisite for self-acceptance—we must come to realize that until now we've pretty much felt obliged to demonstrate our worth to others, just as initially we concluded that we had to submit to the judgmental authority of our caretakers.
+Our approval-seeking behaviors since then have simply reflected the legacy of our parents' conditional love.

 Undertaking such a heartfelt exploration of what I'd call our well-nigh "universal plight" almost inevitably generates increased self-compassion.
-And it's through this compassion that we can learn to like ourselves more, and to view ourselves as deserving of love and respect by very "virtue" of our willingness to confront (and struggle against) what previously we've found so difficult to accept about ourselves.
+It's through this compassion that we can learn to like ourselves more, and view ourselves as deserving of love and respect by the very "virtue" of our willingness to confront what previously we've found so difficult to accept about ourselves.

-To become more self-accepting, we must start by telling ourselves (repeatedly and-- hopefully--with ever-increasing conviction) that given all of our negatively biased self-referencing beliefs, we've done the best we possibly could.
+To become more self-accepting, we must start by telling ourselves that given all of our negatively biased self-referencing beliefs, we've done the best we possibly could.
 In this light, we need to re-examine residual feelings of guilt, as well as our many self-criticisms and put-downs.
-We must ask ourselves specifically what it is we don't accept about ourselves and, as agents of our own healing, bring compassion and understanding to each aspect of self-rejection or -denial.
-By doing so, we can begin to dissolve exaggerated feelings of guilt and shame based on standards that simply didn't mirror what could realistically be expected of us at the time.
+We must ask ourselves specifically what it is we don't accept about ourselves and, as agents of our own healing, bring compassion and understanding to each aspect of self-rejection or denial.
+By doing so, we can begin to dissolve exaggerated feelings of guilt and shame, based on standards that simply didn't mirror what could realistically be expected of us at the time.

-Becoming more self-accepting necessitates that we begin to appreciate that, ultimately, we're not really to blame for anything--whether it's our looks, intelligence, or any of our more questionable behaviors.
+Becoming more self-accepting necessitates that we begin to appreciate that, ultimately, we're not really to blame for anything—whether it's our looks, intelligence, or any of our more questionable behaviors.
 Our actions have all been compelled by some combination of background and biology.
-Going forward, we certainly can--and in most cases, should--take responsibility for ways we've hurt or mistreated others.
+Going forward, we certainly can take responsibility for ways we've hurt or mistreated others.
 But if we're to productively work on becoming more self-accepting, we must do so with compassion and forgiveness in our hearts.
 We need to realize that, given our internal programming up to that point, we could hardly have behaved differently.

-To take ourselves off the hook and gradually evolve to a state of unconditional self-acceptance, it's crucial that we adopt an attitude of "self-pardon" for our transgressions (whether actual or perceived).
+To take ourselves off the hook and gradually evolve to a state of unconditional self-acceptance, it's crucial that we adopt an attitude of "self-pardon" for our transgressions.
 In the end, we may even come to realize that there's nothing to forgive.
-For regardless of what we may have concluded earlier, we were, in a sense, always innocent--doing the best we could, given (1) what was innate (or hard-wired) in us, (2) how compelling our needs (and feelings) were at the time, and (3) what, back then, we believed about ourselves.
+Regardless of what we may have concluded earlier, we were, in a sense, always innocent—doing the best we could, given:

-That which, finally, determines most problematic behavior is linked to common psychological defenses.
-And it almost borders on the cruel for us to blame ourselves--or hold ourselves in contempt--for acting in ways that at the time we thought we had to in order to protect ourselves from anxiety, shame, or emotional distress generally.
+That which, finally, determines the most problematic behavior is linked to common psychological defenses.
+It almost borders on cruel for us to blame ourselves, or hold ourselves in contempt, for acting in ways that at the time we thought we had to in order to protect ourselves from anxiety, shame, or emotional distress.

 Embracing Our Shadow Self

-As a kind of P.S. to the above, self-acceptance also involves our willingness to recognize and make peace with parts of the self that till now may have been denied, shunned, or repudiated.
-I'm referring here to our illicit or anti-social impulses--our shadow self, which may have spooked or sabotaged us in the past.
+As a kind of P.S. to the above, self-acceptance also involves our willingness to recognize and make peace with parts of the self that until now may have been denied or shunned.
+I'm referring here to our illicit or anti-social impulses—our shadow self, which may have spooked or sabotaged us in the past.
 Still, it represents an essential part of our nature and must be functionally integrated if we are to become whole.
-As long as we refuse to accept--or in some way accommodate--split-off segments of self, full and unconditional self-acceptance will remain forever out of reach.
+As long as we refuse to accept split-off segments of self, full and unconditional self-acceptance will remain forever out of reach.

-When we're able to sympathetically understand the origin of these darker, recessive fragments in us, any self-evaluation rooted in them begins to feel not only uncharitable but unjust as well.
-The fact is that virtually everybody harbors forbidden (and quite possibly, outrageous) impulses and fantasies--whether they entail brutally injuring someone we find obnoxious, exercising unbridled power over others, or (indeed!) running naked in the streets.
-And when we're able to recognize this, we're also well on the way to accepting ourselves without conditions.
-Appreciating that, however bizarre or egregious, most of our "evil imaginings," are probably little more than fantasized compensations for indignities, hurts, or deprivations we experienced in the past, we can now reconceive our "aberrations" as, well, rather normal.
+When we're able to sympathetically understand the origin of these darker, recessive fragments, any self-evaluation rooted in them begins to feel not only uncharitable but unjust as well.
+The fact is that virtually everybody harbors forbidden impulses and fantasies—whether they entail brutally injuring someone we find obnoxious, exercising unbridled power over others, or running naked in the streets.
+When we're able to recognize this, we're also well on the way to accepting ourselves without conditions.
+Appreciating that however bizarre or egregious most of our "evil imaginings" are, probably little more than fantasized compensations for indignities, hurts, or deprivations we experienced in the past, we can now reconceive our "aberrations" as rather normal.

-Further, even as we come to accept our shadow side we can still maintain voluntary control over how these parts of us are expressed--that is, in ways that can ensure safety both to ourselves and others.
-For as long as we've been able to re-connect to our deepest, truest self, we'll be coming from a place of love and caring.
+Further, even as we come to accept our shadow side we can still maintain voluntary control over how these parts of us are expressed—that is, in ways that can ensure safety both to ourselves and others.
+As long as we've been able to re-connect to our deepest, truest self, we'll be coming from a place of love and caring.
 As such, it really isn't in us to do anything that would violate our natural tendencies toward compassion and identification with all humanity.
 Owning and integrating our various facets is a transcendent experience.
-And when we--or really, our egos--no longer feel separate from others, any sinister motive to do them harm literally disappears.
+And when we no longer feel separate from others, any sinister motive to do them harm literally disappears.

 Self-Acceptance vs. Self-Improvement

 The problem with any focus on self-improvement is that such an orientation inevitably makes self-acceptance conditional.
 After all, we can't ever feel totally secure or good enough so long as our self-regard depends on constantly bettering ourselves.
-Self-acceptance is here-and-now oriented--not future oriented, as in: "I'll be okay when . . ." or "As soon as I accomplish . . .
-I'll be okay."
-Self-acceptance is about already being okay, with no qualifications--period.
+Self-acceptance is here-and-now oriented, not future-oriented.
+Self-acceptance is about already being okay, with no qualifications, period.
 It's not that we ignore or deny our faults or frailties, just that we view them as irrelevant to our basic acceptability.

-Finally, it's we--and we alone--that set the standards for our self-acceptance.
-And once we decide to stop grading ourselves, or "keeping score with" ourselves, we can adopt an attitude of non-evaluative forgiveness.
-In fact, once we refrain from our lifelong habit of assessing, and reassessing, ourselves--striving rather to compassionately understand our past behaviors--we'll find that there's really nothing to forgive (remember, "Tout comprendre. . ." ).
+Finally, we set the standards for our self-acceptance.
+And once we decide to stop grading ourselves, or keeping score with ourselves, we can adopt an attitude of non-evaluative forgiveness.
+In fact, once we refrain from our lifelong habit of assessing, and reassessing ourselves—striving rather to compassionately understand our past behaviors—we'll find that there's really nothing to forgive.
 Certainly, we can vow to do better in the future, but we can nonetheless accept ourselves precisely as we are today, regardless of our shortcomings.

-And here I can't emphasize enough that it's possible to accept and love ourselves and still be committed to a lifetime of personal growth.
-Accepting ourselves as we are today doesn't mean we'll be without the motivation to make changes or improvements that will make us more effective, or that will enrich our (and likely others') lives.
+I can't emphasize enough that it's possible to accept and love ourselves and still be committed to a lifetime of personal growth.
+Accepting ourselves as we are today doesn't mean we'll be without the motivation to make changes or improvements that will make us more effective, or that will enrich our lives.
 It's simply that this self-acceptance is in no way tied to such alterations.
-We don't have to actually do anything to secure our self-acceptance: we have only to change the way we look at ourselves.
-So changing our behaviors becomes solely a matter of personal preference--not a prerequisite for greater self-regard.
+We don't have to actually do anything to secure our self-acceptance: We have only to change the way we look at ourselves.
+Changing our behaviors becomes solely a matter of personal preference, not a prerequisite for greater self-regard.

-To conclude, only when we're able to give ourselves unqualified approval--by developing greater self-compassion and focusing much more on our positives than negatives--can we at last forgive ourselves for our faults, as well as relinquish our need for others' approval.
+Only when we're able to give ourselves unqualified approval—by developing greater self-compassion and focusing much more on our positives than negatives—can we, at last, forgive ourselves for our faults, as well as relinquish our need for others' approval.
 No doubt we've made mistakes.
 But then, so has everybody else.
-And in any case our identity is hardly equal to our mistakes (for such a linkage would represent a bad case of "mistaken identity"!)
+And in any case, our identity is hardly equal to our mistakes.

 Finally, there's no reason we can't decide right now to transform our fundamental sense of who we are.
 And we may need to remind ourselves that our various weaknesses are part of what makes us human.
 If all our faults and failings were suddenly to disappear, my pet theory is that we'd instantly turn into white light and disappear from the face of this planet.
 So in the pursuit of unconditional self-acceptance, we might even want to take a certain pride in our imperfections.
 After all, were we beyond criticism in the first place, we'd never have the opportunity to rise to this uniquely human challenge.